I seem to be in a very musical place lately. But what the fuck, if it works, work it.

 Mysteries

-Dreaming To Some Purpose
+Dreaming To Some Purpose (His autobiography, excellent)

 Super Consciousness (This might be a good one to start with, it lays out his essential ideas)